 Bonobos voluntarily hand food to others but not toys or tools

 Christopher Krupenye, Jingzhi Tan, and Brian Hare

+Proceedings of the Royal Society B

+DOI: 10.1098/rspb.2018.1536

 Experiment 1

 Materials and Methods

 Subjects

 We tested 18 semi-free ranging bonobos (Pan paniscus) living at Lola ya Bonobo sanctuary in Kinshasa, Democratic Republic of Congo (6M:12F, ages 3-15; Table S1).
 These noninvasive behavioral studies were approved by Duke University (IACUC #A078-08-03) and adhered to the legal requirements of the Ministry of Research and the Ministry of Environment in D.R.
 Congo (permit MIN.RS/SG/004/2009).
 Animal husbandry and care practices complied with the policies of Lola ya Bonobo, as well as the Pan-African Sanctuary Alliance Primate Veterinary Healthcare Manual.
 Bonobos were born in the wild, orphaned by the bushmeat trade, and rescued by the sanctuary at an early age (~2-3 years old).
 Previous work indicates that sanctuary apes are psychologically healthy relative to other captive populations [1].
 All bonobos were socially housed and free-ranged in large tracts of tropical forest during the day (30 hectares across groups).
 In the evening, they spent the night in indoor dormitories (12 m2-160 m2).
 Subjects voluntarily participated in the studies in their dormitories.
 They could leave any time during testing by sitting near the exit.
 After testing, they re-joined their social groups in the forest.
 Subjects were fed a variety of fruits, vegetables, and other species-appropriate foods four times daily, and were never food or water deprived for testing.
 Experiment 1 involved a between-subjects design with two conditions: reaching versus no-reaching, with nine subjects (matched roughly for age and sex) participating in each condition.
 Each subject participated in a single session on one day of testing.